oktadev/okta-blog/_source/_posts/2018-06-05-authentication-vanilla-js.md

 xhr.send()
 ```

-To make your code a bit more reusable, you can wrap an `XMLHttpRequest` call within a `Promise` that will allow it to be called via async/await (again, ES6 FTW!).
-This method can handle all types of methods like `GET`, `POST`, and `DELETE`.
+To make your code a bit more reusable, you can wrap an `XMLHttpRequest` call within a `Promise` that will allow it to be called via async/await.
+This method can handle all methods like `GET`, `POST`, and `DELETE`.

-In `public/main.js` add the following class method:
+In `public/main.js`, add the following class method:

 ```js
 request (method, url, data = null) {